A Stocks and shares ISA is a ‘wrapper’ that can be put around a wide range of different investment products to help mitigate tax.

-You can pay a total of £11,880 in 2014/2015 into ISAs until 1 July when it rises to £15,000.
+You can pay a total of £20,000 in 2019/2020 into ISAs.
 This is your ISA allowance and includes both your Stocks and shares ISA and your Cash ISA.

-- You can pay your whole allowance of £11,880 into a Stocks and shares ISA.
+- You can pay your whole allowance of £20,000 into a Stocks and Shares ISA.

 - Your yearly ISA allowance expires at the end of the tax year and any unused allowance will be lost.
 It can’t be rolled over to the following year.

 - You can choose between making a lump sum investment and/or making regular or ad hoc contributions throughout the tax year.